123tervil/Universal-Scheduling-Protocol/The Vision.md

 ## 1. The Core Problem & Current Landscape

 Currently, the interaction between merchants and consumers is highly manual and fragmented.
-The primary ways to interact with merchants require booking via a website (manual clicking or screen burn) or calling them directly.
-Consumers must scour through many options, leaving many businesses undiscoverable.
+The primary ways to interact with merchants require booking via a website (manual clicking or screen burn) or calling/texing them directly.
+Consumers must go through many options, leaving many businesses undiscoverable or with a friction filled process.
+On top of this, AI has to reason across an overwhelming number of providers and services, many hidden behind proprietary systems, closed membership access, and siloed “clubs,” which makes it difficult to recommend the right option for a specific person and goal without deep, structured access to the underlying supply.

 While AI has tremendous potential, its current state is limited to shallow data recommendations.
-AI can only suggest who to visit (which is often biased and consolidated), leaving the actual execution (the booking, cancelling, and rescheduling) entirely up to the user.
+AI can only suggest who to visit (which is often shallow, biased and consolidated), leaving the actual execution (the booking, cancelling, and rescheduling) entirely up to the user.
 This is largely because AI heavily depends on static data sources like Google Business Profiles, which frequently become stale.

 ---